upasadena/interactive-cyoa-tutorial/docs/mechanics/ids-and-requirements.md

 ## IDs – Unique Identifiers
 IDs are unique identifiers that allow the ICC to directly access any object, whether that be Rows, Choices, Points, or Groups.
+Think of them as a username, and objects within the ICC as a social media profile; in order to access an object (a profile), the ICC requires an ID (a username).

 They are particularly useful in situations where you have many choices that have requirements, meaning that if you assigned IDs according to regular,